hc495/ICL_Circuit/README.md

 conda activate icl_circuit
 ```

 We use our own-developed library [`StaICC`](https://github.com/hc495/StaICC) to form the ICL-styled inputs.
-You can install it by: `pip install StaICC` or use our accompanying library `StaICC`.
+You can install it by: `pip install StaICC` or use the accompanying path `StaICC` in this repo.

 **Image Installation (backup)**